KLD997/FreeTune/README.md

   `Value Changes` is used to change multiple numbers at once.

+  `Find Hex Address` is used to find your hex address in opened file.

   ### Mappack Menu
   `Import Mappack` is used to import mappack / `.mp` files.